Nick088Official/SuperPrompt-v1/README.md

 12. Put the Top K, Higher k means more diverse outputs by considering a range of tokens, (from 1 to 100).
 13. Put the Seed, A starting point to initiate the generation process, any integers, put 0 if you want it to be random.
 14. After you will get the generated better prompt and it will start all again.
-15. If you want to delete it, open delete.bat and then put to the trash bin the .zip and folders of the SuperPrompt-v1.
+15. If you want to delete it, delete the venvs folder and then put to the trash bin the .zip and folders of the SuperPrompt-v1.

 ## Usage Google Colab Online
 ### NO UI